In October, my wife and I married on beautiful Gundungurra Country in the Megalong valley, surrounded by our family and friends.

 It felt like an arrival.

-This Trans Awareness Week, think about what you can do to help create a world where everyone has the same chance to lead a good life, regardless of their gender, whether it means implementing a gender affirmation policy at your workplace, reading more trans stories, or donating to a trans organisation.
+As we celebrate World Pride in Australia for the first time, think about what you can do to help create a world where everyone has the same chance to lead a good life, regardless of their gender, whether it means implementing a gender affirmation policy at your workplace, reading more trans stories, or donating to a trans organisation.